The only cure to travel addiction is to travel more, and that’s just a temporary fix.

-Some US places that are likely on the cards for 2017 are some of the states of Montana and Maine.
-I would looove to do a road trip of the southwest as well, specifically New Mexico, Arizona, and Utah, where there are red rocks and cactuses and canyons galore.
+Some US places that are likely on the cards for 2017 is the state of Montana.
+I would looove to do a road trip of the southwest as well, where there are red rocks and cactuses and canyons galore.

 I’d never really had an inclination to visit Scotland until recently.
 This part of the UK has come way up on my travel list now that I’ve started seeing some pictures of it’s fairytale castles, green rolling hills, and large lakes.

 Rob is also a fan of fancy scotch, so Islay would definitely be included on any Scotland visit.
 I would love to see Edinburgh, but aside from that I’m not really fussed about where in Scotland we go.
 Any place with pretty scenery is fine by me.

 Australians tend to visit Asia frequently seeing as it’s fairly accessible from our remote part of the world.
 I’ve previously done Thailand, Malaysia, Indonesia, Singapore, and China, but strangely have never been to Japan.

 This country has been intriguing me of late.
 The unique Japanese culture draws me in with its animated characters and oriental aesthetic.
 It’s definitely somewhere that I’d consider including as a stopover on a future visit to Australia.